s-p-n/hookmod/README.md

 **Sub-Module Access**:
 - To fetch a sub-module from within the parent module, use `this.modules.fetch('subfoo')`.
 This ensures proper initialization and caching.
-- Sub-modules can also be accessed directly via `this.modules.subfoo`, but using `fetch` is recommended to trigger `onFetch` if defined.
 - Sub-modules inherit from the parent's prototype, so they can call the parent's methods directly via `this` (e.g., `this.sayHello()`).

 ---

-## Step 4: Add Optional
+## Step 4: Add Optional Files

-Enhance your module with subfolders containing `.js`, `.css`, and `.htm` files.
+Enhance your module with subfolders containing `.js`, `.css`, `.htm`, or `.json` files.
 These files are processed and attached to your module’s prototype, making them accessible within your module’s methods.

 ### Using CSS Files
 - **How It Works**: CSS files are read as strings and attached to the module (e.g., `this.ui.styles`).